wendyverdonk93/docs/content/integrations/plugins/magento2/beta.md

 * Improved error handling and event & error logs
 * Support information available in the Magento backend
 * Clear explanation of each payment method with links to DOCS
-* Modular setup, providing more flexibility during the install process
+* Modular setup, providing more flexibility during the installation process
 * Direct payment methods instead of Redirect whenever possible

 ### 2. Requirements